Our Swift Elegance 560 Caravan

 We both find sleeping difficult if even slightly too hot - we want air conditioning.
 This would be a challenge given the distinct three room layout.

-Levelling was OK, especially as my Hitachi drill can comfortably lift the 'van using the Milenco leveller (a great bit of kit if you have the right drill, a pain if you don't) and using the same drill the steadies take literally seconds to lower/raise (the fully adjustable torque settings a real bonus in use).
+Levelling was OK, especially as my Hitachi drill can comfortably lift the 'van using the Milenco leveller (a great bit of kit if you have the right drill, a pain if you don't - or so I thought until the thread on the lifting screw seized!) and using the same drill the steadies take literally seconds to lower/raise (the fully adjustable torque settings a real bonus in use).
 However I do rather fancy the idea of hydraulic axle levelling for the following reasons: